Hollywood has a representation problem.

 And for years, Geena Davis has told us that when she dove into the movie industry by starring in Thelma and Louise, she saw a turning point approaching; today, she tells us that she’s still waiting for that turning point.

 In the hundreds of action movies that hit theaters every year, we see the same type of person saving the day: a big, buff, scowling man.
 Okay, maybe he isn’t always scowling, but more often than not, he’s a he.

 And although we want to think this is getting better, it’s not: The ratio of male-to-female characters in film has been virtually the same for 60 years.

-Think about that: It’s been almost twenty-five years since we’ve had a top grossing live action film that was led by woman of color.
+Think about that: It’s been almost twenty-five years since we’ve had a top-grossing live-action film that was led by a woman of color.

 And only one film – not 1%, but just one single film – out of 500 was directed by a woman of color.

 The rest of the stats from behind the camera aren’t any better.

 You might think that the editing room is a respite for women in film and entertainment, but that’s not the case.
 In 2014, 15% of films had female directors, 20% had female writers, and a mere 8% had female cinematographers.